Mind the Style Gap: Meta-Evaluation of Style and Attribute Transfer Metrics: Methodology: LogProb

-with and $t^s$,$t^{pa}$,$t^r$ being instructions on rewrite with respect to style, paraphrase and repeat. \paragraph{Style} To measure how well the style changes, we check 1) how likely the tokens in \(\tilde{X}\) are a rewrite with respect to the style, and 2) how likely the tokens in \(\tilde{X}\) are a paraphrase or repetition without conditioning on the style.
-The hypothesis is that the more a token contributes to the style change, the more likely it is that the likelihood of it is higher when the instruction is on style than otherwise.
-Hence, to provide us with a measure of style change, we take the difference in the likelihood between `style rewrite' and `paraphrase/repetition':
+\paragraph{Style} To assess how well style is transferred, we compare: 1) the likelihood of tokens in \(\tilde{X}\) after seeing a context containing an instruction to rewrite to the target style and 2) the likelihood after seeing a context containing an instruction to paraphrase or repeat, without reference to style.
+The hypothesis is that tokens contributing to the target style transfer will have a higher likelihood when the context prior emphasises rewriting in this style.
+Thus, we measure style transfer success as the difference in token likelihood given different context instructions in `style rewrite' and `paraphrase/repetition'.